College of Social Sciences, UH Mānoa

 3. Internship Specific Essay(s)

-4. Interview(s) with a faculty panel (and a possible interview with host offices according to their needs)
+4. Interview(s) with a faculty panel (and likely interview with host offices according to their needs)

 5. Final placement and orientation